tegenton/Ink-Reader-Nephilim/grammar.md

              -> 'Target player activates a mana ability of each land they control.
 Then that player loses all unspent mana and you add the mana lost this way.'
              -> object ' gains ' keyword ' until end of turn.'
              -> 'Change the text of ' object ' by replacing all instances of one basic land type with another.'
+             -> 'Change the text of ' object ' by replacing all instances of one color word with another.'
              -> 'Tap all lands target player controls and that player loses all unspent mana.'
              -> 'Counter target spell unless its controller pays {X}.
 If that player doesn’t, they tap all lands with mana abilities they control and lose all unspent mana.'
              -> '~ deals 4 damage to any target and 2 damage to you.'
+             -> 'Creatures the active player controls attack this turn if able.'
+             -> 'At the beginning of the next end step, destroy all non-Wall creatures that player controls that didn’t attack this turn.
+Ignore this effect for each creature the player didn’t control continuously since the beginning of the turn.'
+             -> 'Take an extra turn after this one.'
+             -> 'Each player shuffles their hand and graveyard into their library, then draws seven cards.'
+             ->'You may tap or untap target artifact, creature, or land.'

 restriction -> 'Cast this spell only during combat before blockers are declared'
+            -> 'Cast this spell only during an opponent’s turn, before attackers are declared.'
+            -> 'Counter target spell with mana value X.'
+            -> 'Return ' object ' to its owner’s hand.'
+            -> 'Destroy X target Mountains.
+Volcanic Eruption deals damage to each creature and each player equal to the number of Mountains put into a graveyard this way.'

 ## Definitions
 color -> white